http://serc.carleton.edu/NAGTWorkshops/complexsystems/activities/energy_balance_model.html

 Teaching Tips

-- Background readings for students are not available in digital version, but the reference is provided.
+• Background readings for students are not available in digital form, but the reference is provided.

-- Step-by-step instructions will help students learn in detail about the effects of the atmosphere and appreciate the complexity of Earth's energy balance.
+• Step-by-step instructions will help students learn about the dynamics of the atmosphere and appreciate the complexity of Earth's energy balance.

 About the Pedagogy

-- Grouping students with different knowledge of modeling together will likely help the weaker students to complete the activity.
+• Grouping students with different knowledge of modeling together will likely help the students with less familiarity to complete the activity.

 Technical Details/Ease of Use